The World Is Already Christianized

 There is not enough space to recount the many examples of this transformation throughout history—forcing African nations to stop selling slaves, steering Islamic nations away from the practice of slavery, and putting an end to widow killings in India.
 Yet, it is true that some who claimed to be Christian rejected these beliefs and perpetuated evil in the name of Christ.
 Such hypocrisy is not the end of the story.
 As Holland points out, such conquerors sowed the seeds of their own defeat as they brought Christianity with them.
 This is unique in history, that the conquerors’ own religion became the foundation of the conquered to be liberated.
 We must not fall prey to revisionist distortions of our history.

 If society, aided by confused and cowardly evangelicals, succeeds in de-Christianizing itself, evil and suffering will only increase.
-Europe already experienced a taste of this as Holland explains how both Hitler and Marx rejected Christian morality and embraced ethics based on Darwinism (pg.
-455-487).
+Europe already experienced a taste of this as Holland explains how both Hitler and Marx rejected Christian morality and embraced ethics based on Darwinism (455–87).
 The result was millions upon millions being murdered.
 It is Christ or totalitarianism.

 If we love our neighbors we should desire to work toward the Christianization of all things and against the de-Christianization of our society.
 Moreover, as people look for a foundation for freedom, progress, and rights, Christians have a tremendous evangelistic opportunity to point their fellow citizens to the God who saves sinners and who is renewing the world.
-Christ, through the blood of his cross, is reconciling all things to himself (Col 1:20).
+Christ, through the blood of his cross, is reconciling all things to himself (Col. 1:20).

 To oppose the Christianization of society not only ignores our history, it also opposes equality, human rights, limitation of power, and progress.
 To be anti-Christianization is to be anti-civilization as we know it.
 The gospel has, is, and will continue to transform the world, whether we like it or not.